-Oral health therapists work with patients of all ages, focusing on oral health maintenance.
-They work to address factors associated with dental caries and periodontal disease.
-They assess patients’ oral health through clinical examination and radiographs, provide treatment services, and identify conditions requiring referral.
+Oral health therapists provide treatment to patients of all ages, focusing on oral health maintenance.
+Their primary purpose is to address the risk factors associated with dental caries and periodontal disease.
+They assess patients’ oral health through clinical examination and radiographs, provide treatment services and identify conditions requiring referral.

-- have the opportunity to undertake a rural or regional project within the program giving you a broader insight into oral health in the community.
+- Opportunity to undertake a rural or regional placement within the program, giving you a broader insight into oral heal in the community

 - Gain the required knowledge, skills and experience to deliver dental hygiene and dental therapy treatment services to patients, and oral health education and promotion in communities throughout Australia

 - Acquire clinical experience at the Westmead Centre for Oral Health, Sydney

 Dental Hospital, Nepean Dental Health Clinic and other Local Health District dental hospitals, and

 - Obtain qualification as Oral Health Therapist (dual qualifications as Dental Hygienist and Dental Therapist) .

 People who are looking to become an Oral Health Therapist and are passionate about improving lives through oral health.